 - 1. Completed Certificate of Historic Appropriateness application signed by the current property owner(s); - 2.
 As applicable, a copy of a legible approved and recorded plat showing current property boundaries.
-Exemptions include applications for Certificates of Historic Appropriateness for alterations, modifications, rehabilitation, demolition or restoration of Historic Properties that do not change the footprint of existing structures and subdivision applications where a new plat will be recorded following approval of the Certificate of Historic Appropriateness; - 3.
+Exemptions include applications for Certificates of Historic Appropriateness for

+- alterations, modifications, rehabilitation, demolition or restoration of Historic Properties that do not change the footprint of existing structures; - 3.
 Restrictive covenant(s) affidavit signed by the applicant or current property owner(s) in compliance with state law; - 4.
 A general description of the present use and proposed activity on the property and a written statement addressing the approval criteria set out in this Ordinance, stating specifically how the Certificate of Historic Appropriateness relates to and meets each criterion; - 5.
 As applicable, a site plan drawn to an engineer's scale showing the property dimensions, dimensions and locations of existing and proposed structures and improvements, parking areas, Grand trees, wetlands (properties containing DHEC-OCRM Critical Line areas must contain an up to date DHEC-OCRM signature on the site plan or plat), and holding basins and buffers when applicable.
 However, if the property was developed before April 21, 1999, no site improvements have been made since April 21, 1999, and the proposed use does not require site improvements, as determined by the Zoning and Planning Department Director, the applicant may submit an aerial photograph printed to engineer's scale showing the property lines, locations of existing structures and improvements, parking areas, etc. as the site plan.

-- 6. As applicable, proposed Subdivision Plats. - 7.
+One 24 x 36 copy and 20 reduced 11 x 17 copies shall be submitted. - 6.
+As applicable, proposed Subdivision Plats. - 7.
 Any further information or documentation as the Historic Preservation Officer may deem necessary or appropriate to conduct a full and proper consideration and disposition of the application.